WalletScrutiny/WalletScrutinyCom/_iphone/cash.klever.blockchain.wallet.md

 issue:
 icon: cash.klever.blockchain.wallet.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: nosource # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-22
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: klever_io
 providerLinkedIn:
-providerFacebook:
+providerFacebook: klever.io
 providerReddit:

 redirect_from:

 ---

+On their website we read:

+> **Peer-to-Peer**<br>
+  Klever is a decentralized p2p and self-custody wallet network.
+Your Keys, your crypto.

+so they claim the app is self-custodial but we cannot find any source code which makes the app **not verifiable**.